 Work to ensure that all local, state and federal agencies coordinate in expediting licensing, permitting and operation of such units.

 PROPOSAL 2:

-Allow “single cycle” gas turbines meeting certain standards to operate temporarily, until “combined cycle” units possessing best available air emission technology can be delivered and operational at sites where permanent generation projects meet certain criteria.
-This could lead to permanent generation with an expedited emergency option for short term needs.

-ACTION

-Work to ensure that all local, state and federal agencies coordinate in expediting licensing, permitting and operation of such units.

-PROPOSAL 3:

 Allow existing “single-cycle” gas turbines meeting certain standards to operate outside their current air emissions permit limitations during the months of May through September 2001, and thereafter each summer, until a prescribed amount of new generation is available.